idaholab/moose/modules/optimization/doc/content/modules/optimization/getting_started/InvOptTheory.md

 # Inverse Optimization id=sec:invOpt

-This page provides a practical overview of the theory and equations needed to solve inverse optimization problems for users/developers of isopod.
+This page provides a practical overview of the theory and equations needed to solve inverse optimization problems for users/developers of the optimization module.
 This overview focuses on optimization problems constrained by the solution to a partial differentiation equation, i.e. PDE constrained optimization, and how to efficiently compute the various gradients needed to accelerate the convergence of the optimization solver.
 See citations throughout this overview for a more in depth and rigorous overview of inverse optimization.
-This overview on inverse optimization in isopod is split up into the following sections:
+This overview on inverse optimization in the optimization module is split up into the following sections:

 - [PDE constrained Optimization Theory:](#sec:invOptTheory) Describes the theory for partial differential equation (PDE) constrained optimization
 - [Adjoint Equation and Boundary Conditions:](#sec:adjoint) Derivation of the Adjoint equation using Lagrange multipliers and its boundary conditions.
 - [Parameter Derivatives of PDE:](#sec:PDEDerivs) Derivatives of the PDE with respect to the optimization parameters for force and material inversion.
 Force inversion examples are provided where PDE constrained optimization is used to parameterize boundary conditions and body loads is provided on this [section](#sec:forceInvExample).
 Material inversion examples are provided on this [section](#sec:forceInvExample) where PDE constrained optimization is used to identify material properties.

-The overall flow of the optimization algorithm implemented in the MOOSE based app isopod is shown in [fig:optCycle].
+The overall flow of the optimization algorithm implemented in the MOOSE optimization module is shown in [fig:optCycle].
 In this example, the internal heat source, $q_v$, is being parameterized to match the simulated and experimental steady state temperature fields, $\widetilde{T}$ and $T$, respectively.
 Step one of the optimization cycle consists of adjusting the internal heat source, $q_v$.
 In step two, the physics model is solved with the current $q_v$ to obtain a simulated temperature field, $T$.
 Step two is often referred to as the forward solve.
 In step three, the simulated and experimental temperature fields are compared via the objective function, $J$.
 If $J$ is below the user defined threshold, the optimization cycle stops and the best fit parameterization of $q_v$ is found.
 If $J$ is above the user defined threshold, the optimization algorithm determines a new $q_v$ and the process is repeated.
 In the next section, methods for determining the next iteration of the parameterized value, in this case $q_v$, will be presented.
-Problems solved using isopod are available on the [Examples page](examples/index.md).
+Problems solved using the optimization module are available on the [Examples page](examples/index.md).

 !media media/fig_optCycle.png
        style=width:80%;margin:auto;padding-top:2.5%;